 To get started with your cyber security solutions, please contact us online or call (602) 806-8949.
-We provide the experts you need for healthcare IT solutions, even under stringent requirements, and they’re available as consultants, contract to hire professionals, and permanent placements.
+We provide the experts you need for healthcare IT and EHR consulting solutions, even under stringent requirements, and they’re available as consultants, contract to hire professionals, and permanent placements.

 PRESIDENT/CEO AT HEALTHTECH RESOURCES

 Larry has specialized in building strategic healthcare relationships for over 25 years, helping the nation’s top payors and providers solve some of their most pressing business challenges through an intelligent mix of staffing services, training, and consulting.